WilsonPhooYK/weather-app-mq/README.md

 Here are some important notes for this project:

 - All images used (except for SVGs) are converted to WebP format to reduce file size significantly.
 - The OpenWeather API responses can sometimes be inaccurate without providing the country code.
-This is because the Geocoding API is [deprecated](https://openweathermap.org/current#builtin) and now requires using two APIs:
+This is because the direct Geocoded CurrentWeather API is [deprecated](https://openweathermap.org/current#builtin) and now requires using two APIs:
   - The [GeoCoding API](https://openweathermap.org/api/geocoding-api) to retrieve longitude and latitude based on the city name and country code.
   - The [CurrentWeather API](https://openweathermap.org/current) to get weather data based on longitude and latitude.
 - Including the API key (OpenWeather) in the frontend is not recommended.
 I initially attempted to use AWS Lambda functions to encapsulate the key, but eventually decided against it due to cold start issues with serverless functions and it is actually out of scope.
 The key is on the free tier, so the risk is minimal.
 [See screenshot](./docs/lambda.png).